-You can also start your restaurant’s own line of merchandise, such as branded coffee mugs, coasters, cutlery etc that generates a market buzz, and gives exclusivity to these items.
-Cafe Coffee Day has a thriving merchandising business apart from their regular cafe business, which also helps greatly in branding and marketing.
+Having your line of merchandise is a great restaurant marketing idea that resonates well with the customers.
+You can also start your restaurant’s line of merchandise such as branded coffee mugs, coasters, cutlery, etc. that generates a market buzz, and gives exclusivity to these items.
+Cafe Coffee Day has a thriving merchandising business apart from their regular cafe business, which also helps significantly in branding and marketing.

-Partnering with local organizations and brands is also a good way to achieve offline marketing.
+Partnering with local organizations and brands is also an excellent way to achieve offline marketing.
 By catering to another organization’s events, you directly introduce potential customers to your food.
 If people like what they eat at such events, they are bound to come back to your restaurant for more.
 You can also act as a food sponsor to events to increase your customer base.